BAM!!! It's hard to miss. The battering ram launches into the side of the helmet and the helmet (and head) goes flying.

 Where we should focus isn't always glaringly obvious, even when it's right in front of our face.
 If you first watched this video and didn't pay any attention to the neck movement, now you know.
 Neglecting neck training in athletes is quite simply negligent.

 Robert Sherman has been the Chief Marketing Officer of Iron Neck since 2015.
-Through the company's growth, Sherman has been focused on sharing the stories of those whose lives have been impacted by Iron Neck, from injury prevention to rehabilitation.
+Through the company's growth, Sherman has been focused on sharing the stories of individuals who are using Iron Neck to transform the health of individuals throughout their community as well as their own.
 He can be reached directly at email@example.com.